Guitar Re-Stringing.

 Nylon Strung or Classical Guitars

 Sometimes these strings can prove more fiddly and can when using cheaper nylon strings require some 'tricks' to stop the thinnest strings slipping off the machine heads.
 With these, we will generally try to keep the number of turns down on the machine head, as they mainly contribute to how long it takes for the strings to reach a stable tuning.
+We will be starting with the top-E string, tying the string at the bridge end first, with the end of the looping knot following out towards the other strings, and we'll catch that in the loop of the next string, going on like this towards the bottom-E string.

 Now looking at the headstock end of things, again start with the top-E. Turn the machine head until the hole is pointing towards you looking from the font of the headstock.
 Feed the string over the shaft, then put the string through the hole poking it back out the front.
 Loop the string over itself where it goes past the front of the hole then back down the hole again and pull firmly out the back.